Skip to main content

 What the brain scans show

 A 2020 study using MRI scans of preschool-age kids found an association between higher screen use and differences in brain white matter tracts connected to language and literacy (Hutton, 2020).
-It's worth knowing about, but also worth keeping in perspective.
+Worth knowing about, and worth keeping in perspective.

-But context matters.
 This was a correlational study, not an experiment.
-It couldn't tell us whether screens caused the differences, or whether kids who already had lower language exposure were given more screen time.
-Most screen time research has this limitation, and being honest about it matters more than being scary.
+It couldn't tell us whether screens caused the differences, or whether kids who already had lower language exposure tended to have more screen time.
+Most screen time research has this kind of limitation, and being straightforward about that feels more useful than overstating the findings.

-Choose slow, interactive content over fast, passive content.
-Sit with your kid for the first round if you can.
-And don't panic about the clock.
-A 20-minute session with a calm, well-designed game is a different thing entirely from 20 minutes of algorithmic video recommendations.
+Slower, interactive content appears to be a better fit for toddlers than fast, passive content.
+Sitting with your kid for the first round, if you can, tends to help too.
+The clock matters less than the quality.
+A 20-minute session with a calm, self-paced game is a different experience from 20 minutes of algorithmically recommended video.

 For more on making screen time calmer, see our post on keeping night mode on all day.